 Know-how and experience are decisive factors for success in the cleaning business, an industry that has undergone constant change in recent years.
 Increased hygiene requirements, higher cleaning standards and optimised processes demand economic concepts.
 This development demands profound knowledge from specialists and managers.

-In individual courses on site or in the FM Academy at our headquarters, our customers receive practice-oriented specialist knowledge.
-This saves time and money, reduces damage and accidents and, above all, is motivating for all employees.
+In individual courses on site or in the FM Academy at our headquarters, our customers receive practice-oriented expertise.
+This saves time and costs, reduces damage and accidents and is above all motivating for all employees.

-Our tutorial videos will help you to create an overview of our products and their applications.
-To answer questions or for individual advice, please contact your KWZ consultant directly.
+Our video tutorials provide you with an overview of our products and application possibilities.
+For answers to your questions or for an individual recommendation, please contact your KWZ consultant directly.